socarlosb/parcel-starter-kit/README.md

 - Run `yarn global add parcel-bundler` to install Parceljs globaly

 ## Preparation
-- clone this repo by running `git clone xxx` in your command line
+- clone this repo by running `git clone https://github.com/socarlosb/parcel-starter-kit.git` in your command line
-- open the folder `cd xxx`
+- open the folder `cd parcel-starter-kit`
 - then run `yarn install`
+- rename the project folder

 ## Commands
+- `yarn start` - start your dev environment
+- `yarn dist` - build your app in a clean *dist* folder

 ## Contains
 - [Babel](https://babeljs.io/) - compiles javascript ES6 to javascript that even *IE* can understand